 Biography and education

-Cassandra M. Johnson, PhD, MSPH, CHES, serves as an Associate Professor in the Nutrition and Foods Program at Texas State University.
+Cassandra M. Johnson, PhD, MSPH, CHES®, serves as an Associate Professor in the Nutrition and Foods Program at Texas State University.
 Dr. Johnson’s research interests center around policies, systems, and environmental changes for nutrition and health, with a focus on food (in)security measurement and interventions.
-Previously, Dr. Johnson has been recognized with awards or honors including the Presidential Award for Excellence in Scholarly/Creative Activities, Texas State University (2024) and being named to the Alpha Tau chapter of Delta Omega, the honorary society in public health (2010).
-She earned her Certified Health Education Specialist (CHES) credential from the National Commission for Health Education Credentialing (NCHEC) in 2025.
+Previously, Dr. Johnson has been recognized with awards or honors including the Presidential Award for Excellence in Scholarly/Creative Activities, Texas State University (2024) and being named to the Alpha Tau chapter of Delta Omega, the honors society in public health (2010).
 To date, Dr. Johnson has published more than 50 peer-reviewed articles in journals and presented her research at many national and international conferences.

 Education